jazir555/GamesDows/README.md

 **This script is a WIP.
 Currently, the main functionality works as intended.
 Steam Big Picture launches automatically when the OS boots, then explorer starts automatically after a delay, which allows you to exit to desktop via the menu without needing to launch a shortcut for Explorer.exe first.**

+**Note: Steam must be installed and you must be signed in before running the script.**

 # GamesDows
 The Enable GamesDows batch script makes Windows boot straight into Steam Big Picture without displaying any Explorer UI elements to ensure a Game Console like experience on Windows.
 I made this because I have a Steam Deck and I want the experience to mirror that of Steam OS as closely as possible.
 However, this will work on any Windows PC, the commands are not specific to the Steam Deck.